StevenDangerfield/CheeseShop/README.md

 # CheeseShop

+- A simple web app and API for displaying cheeses with prices and photos.
+- This uses React and ASP.NET Core.

 ## CheeseShopApi

 NOTE - Use the Development build, as the react app currently can't access the Production build